Saturday, December 14, 2024

 Hazel is survived by her children, Susan Piercy (Gary) of Royal City, Wash.; Victoria Paxton (Larry) of Saratoga Springs, Utah; and Scott Gearheart (Cindy) of Kennewick; 14 grandchildren Ryan Piercy, Natalie Van Buren, Elizabeth Bighorse, Spencer Piercy, Jill Larsen, Christopher Gearheart, Hannah Bonham, Madeline, Sadie, Matthew, and Miriam Gearheart, Bethany Paxton and Laura Perdue; and 25 great-grandchildren.
 She is also survived by many nieces and nephews, including Vivian Sawyer who wrote to her faithfully.

-She was preceded in death by Lynn (Len) J. Gearheart, her husband of 69 years in 2019, her parents and siblings Ray, Doyne, and Eugene.
+She was preceded in death by Lynn (Len) J. Gearheart, her husband of 69 years in 2019, her parents and siblings Ray, Doyne and Eugene.

-The family would like to thank staff at Parkview, Village View, and Chaplaincy Hospice for their care of our mother.
+The family would like to thank the staff at Parkview, Village View, and Chaplaincy Hospice for their care of our mother.

 Memorial services will be held Saturday, Sept.
-28, 2024, at 11 a.m. at the Hansen Park LDS Church, 8120 W. 4th Avenue, Kennewick, WA, with an inurnment at 2:30 p.m. at Sunset Memorial Gardens, Richland.
+28, 2024, at 11 a.m. at the Hansen Park LDS Church, 8120 W. Fourth Ave., Kennewick, Wash., with an inurnment at 2:30 p.m. at Sunset Memorial Gardens, Richland.

 Hazel was a child of the Great Depression and thus learned the value of hard work and education, which she passed on to her children.